Spec 011 — Server-Side Rendering & Hydration¶

 {:status 302 :location "/login"} (or :url/:to; :status defaults to 302) |

 The fx-args schemas (:rf.fx.server/set-status-args, etc.) are registered per Spec-Schemas §Standard fx args schemas.
-Args validation runs as part of the standard :spec boundary check (per 010 §Validation timing).
+Args validation runs as part of the standard :schema boundary check (per 010 §Validation timing).

 Request-handler return shape¶